Muaath5/website/root/_posts/_2025-05-05-serverless_websites.md

 ## Github pages
 This gives you unlimited static websites.

+### Github Actions
+you can use this also to prebuild pages for your website which makes it fast and easy to maintain.

 ## Cloudflare D1 & Workers
 Using this, you can configure a website to view any type of database, for example you have a webapp that is for students certificates export, you can do it as following: